Connect with us

 “Maybe if I’d come through at City ten years earlier there’s a good chance I would have stayed there, but I don’t have any regrets about the choices I made.”

-Off the pitch the season started tumultuously, with Mark Robins leaving after an opening day defeat to and Mark Lillis taking temporary charge until Chris Powell’s appointment in September.
+Off the pitch the season started tumultuously, with Mark leaving after an opening day defeat to and Mark Lillis taking temporary charge until Chris Powell’s appointment in September.

 But Bunn believes Huddersfield can go from strength to strength under the stewardship of the former left-back.